Ekosiz/ekosiz.github.io/_posts/2025-01-27-hackthebox-fullpwn-2million.md

 DB_PASSWORD=SuperDuperPass123
 ```

-We have found credentials for admin:
+We have found credentials for admin for the local `MySQL` database:
 - `admin:SuperDuperPass123`

-Let's check which users present within the system.
+Let's verify which users are present within the system.

 ```bash
 www-data@2million:~/html$ cat /etc/passwd